 The section from the Humber Bridge to Gainsborough was a gradual climb which I remember from my 400km Moor and Wolds.
 This section is fairly uneventful and considering it was dark it just felt like dark roads connecting villages.
 The sunstroke was really taking its toll now and felt like I was a drunken rider, I needed to stop and get some sleep but I could not find any bus shelters with a bench in it.
 I finally stopped at Stow (225miles) for 30minutes in a bus stop with a concrete floor.

-Gainsborough to Boston (442km: 274miles): Gainsborough, every time I visit Gainsborough I imagine that this town would be posh and inviting, ales it is just like another uninspiring town.
+Gainsborough to Boston (442km: 274miles): Gainsborough, every time I visit Gainsborough I imagine that this town would be posh and inviting, ales it is another uninspiring town.
 At least there is a 24hr petrol station where I purchased items from.
 Another uneventful section and the last five miles into Boston are fast and the roads are long.
 To be honest, I am not liking the Fens.

 Boston to Colsterworth (Grantham) (496km: 309miles): Why is it that every road I cycle along in the Fens seem to have a slight upward incline and I never get the road which offers a slight downwards decline!
 I saw some more dog size deer as I cycled away from Boston.